Miss Perfumado

 Miss Perfumado is the fourth album by Cape Verdean vocalist Cesária Évora, released in 1992.
 It sold more than 300,000 copies worldwide.
 It included one of her most celebrated songs, "Sodade", composed by Armando Zeferino Soares.
+The song speaks about the sense of longing for her homeland that the Cape Verdean diaspora experience when away from the island nation.

 Both the seventh song and the album are named after a song that was made by B. Leza.
 The sixth song, "Angola", composed by Ramiro Mendes, helped Évora to achieve her first gold record in France.
 That track would later be adapted into a 1997 single called "Pa Manyen", by former President of Haiti Michel Martelly, which later became a hit.